Skip to main content

 Within your body, two powerful and sophisticated networks operate constantly to maintain equilibrium.
 Think of them as separate but deeply interconnected governmental departments.
 The first is the Hypothalamic-Pituitary-Adrenal (HPA) axis, your primary stress-response system.

 The second network is the Hypothalamic-Pituitary-Thyroid (HPT) axis.
 This system functions as your body’s metabolic thermostat.
 The hypothalamus releases Thyrotropin-Releasing Hormone (TRH), which prompts the pituitary to secrete Thyroid-Stimulating Hormone (TSH).
-TSH then instructs the to produce its hormones, primarily Thyroxine (T4) and a smaller amount of Triiodothyronine (T3).
+TSH then instructs the thyroid gland to produce its hormones, primarily Thyroxine (T4) and a smaller amount of Triiodothyronine (T3).

 These hormones travel throughout your body to regulate the metabolic rate of every cell, influencing everything from your heart rate and body temperature to your cognitive function and energy levels.
 Under ideal conditions, these two axes work in concert, maintaining a dynamic and responsive balance.